Carpenter Bee Kit Pro

 If you do have an active carpenter bee & infestation, following these steps below would ensure success.

 - Mix the Cyzmic CS at 0.4 ounces (12 ml) per gallon of water and spray the areas where carpenter bees are boring or have bored in the past.
 The goal here is to use a spray pattern that clings to the surface.
-This will leave a repellant residue on the surface which will discourage the bees from drilling additional holes.
+This will leave a repellent residue on the surface which will discourage the bees from drilling additional holes.
 Their holes are usually located on the underside of any wood surface including siding, soffits, overhangs, decks, fence posts, fascia boards and window frames.
 We recommend spraying twice during the spring at intervals of 3-4 weeks.
-For severe infestations of carpenter bees on cedar and log structures you may need to treat more frequently.
+For severe infestations of carpenter bees on cedar and log structures, you may need to treat more frequently.

 - I know it’s tempting to seal the holes now, but we recommend waiting until the fall.
 This gives any surviving eggs or adults time to hatch and leave.
 When sealing the holes, be sure to use a sealant that can be painted over.
 Always read and follow the label instructions.
 Should you have any questions feel free to call us at 800-476-3368 or email us at Email - Here